ChrisHersh/EnhancedSalesmanSearch/README.md

 of those subsets.
 Then it will look through the permutations for lists that are 1 element long and compare that element to the key.

-The name comes from the Traveling Salesman problem whose effciency is O(n!)
+The name comes from the Traveling Salesman problem whose effciency is O(n!) for a brute force approach

 To Run:
     Open a terminal and cd to the directory the .py file is in